quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

     home_directory: The home directory for the kube_user (typically /home/kube_user or /root).
-    kube_user: The user that will own the kubeconfig and other related Kubernetes files. ansible_env.SHELL: Ensures that the script is using /bin/bash for bash-specific commands.
+    kube_user: The user that will own the kubeconfig and other related Kubernetes files.

 Example Variables